 How tight is your budget?

 Think about how much you're able and willing to spend.
-The ASPCA said pets cost about $700 a year.
-The first year can cost double that.
+The ASPCA said pets between $1,100 and $3,200 during the first year.

 How much space do you have at home?